cstate/cstate/README.md

 You can [make Netlify CMS work on GitLab](https://www.netlifycms.org/docs/gitlab-backend/), but that requires overriding an existing file in the theme.
 Create a file in `static/admin/config.yml` and follow the instructions linked earlier. (cState by default ships with Git Gateway for Netlify.)

-### GitHub Pages, CloudFlare Pages, Vercel, Forestry, and others
+### GitHub Pages, Cloudflare Pages, Vercel, Forestry, and others

 There is no official, separate documentation for these, but if you look below to see how to deploy manually, the instructions will be the same everywhere.